Thurston's asymmetric metric for the space of flat metrics: Introduction

-$K$ is in general not symmetric, so it induces two different topologies on $\Flat$ generated respectively by On the other hand, \cite[Theorem 4]{duchin2010length} embedded $\Flat$ into the space of geodesic currents $\mc C(S)$, so it inherits a the topology of space of geodesic currents.
-We compare these three topologies and get the following result.
+On the other hand, Duchin--Leininger--Rafi embedded $\Flat$ into the space of geodesic currents $\Curr(\Sigma)$ in \cite[Theorem 4]{duchin2010length}.
+Thus $\Flat$ also carries the topology inherited from the space of geodesic currents.
+We compare these topologies and obtain the following result.

-\begin{thm} The topology of $\Flat$ generated by $B^l_q(R)$ coincides with the topology of geodesic currents, while $B^r_q(R)$ generate a different topology. \end{thm}
+\begin{thm} The topology on $\Flat$ generated by the left balls $B_q^l(R)$ coincides with the topology inherited from geodesic currents.
+Moreover, convergence in the topology of geodesic currents implies convergence with respect to the right distance: if $q_n\to q$ in the topology of geodesic currents, then $K(q,q_n)\to 0$.
+However, the right distance has different large-scale behavior: for each fixed $q_0\in\Flat$, the function $K(q_0,\cdot)$ is not proper. \end{thm}

+In addition to proving the nondegeneracy of $K$ via volume rigidity, we also study closed curves whose lengths differ in different flat metrics, which serve as candidates realizing the supremum.
+We focus on the case where the two metrics lie in the same conformal class.
+In this setting, extremal length provides a natural way to produce many examples.

+\begin{prop} Let $q$ and $q'$ be flat metrics in the same conformal class with the same area, and suppose that they are distinct as points of $\Flat$.
+Let $\mc F$ be the measured foliation of $q$ in direction $\theta$.
+Then every simple closed curve $\gamma$ whose projective class is sufficiently close to $[\mc F]$ in $\mc{PMF}(\Sigma)$ satisfies